Coinbase

 One workflow limitation worth flagging: take profit and stop loss orders cannot be set before a position is opened, they must be configured post-open via the limit orders panel.
 In fast-moving markets this introduces a brief window of unprotected exposure.

-Bitpanda is also the only FCA-registered platform currently offering crypto leverage to UK retail investors.
-Since August 2025, its UK entity, Bitpanda Broker UK Ltd (FRN 925234), has provided up to 3x spot margin trading on 120+ crypto assets, a product we tested live in March 2026.
-For a full breakdown of how it compares to professional-client options, see our UK crypto leverage platform comparison.
-For a step-by-step walkthrough of opening a leveraged position, see our guide on trading crypto with leverage in the UK.
+Yes, for retail UK investors as of May 2026.
+Since August 2025 its UK entity Bitpanda Broker UK Ltd (FRN 925234) has provided up to 3x spot margin trading on 120+ crypto assets, a product we tested live in March 2026.
+See our UK crypto leverage platform comparison or our walkthrough on trading crypto with leverage.

 Tested November 2025 to January 2026 with focus on multi-asset capabilities.